-Portugal is a unique and fascinating country.
-For new arrivals, social norms may be confusing at first.
 Read on to learn about diversity and inclusion in Portugal.

 Accessibility in Portugal

 A programme known as ‘all for all’ has been in place since 2016, with the programme’s main mission being the transformation of Portugal into an accessible country.
 More than 200 beach areas have been made completely accessible with facilities such as reserved parking, walkways on the beach, pedestrian access and adapted toilets.
-Most of these beaches even supply special equipment allowing those with limited mobility to swim in the sea with assistance.
+Most of these beaches even supply special equipment, allowing those with limited mobility to swim in the sea with assistance.

 When travelling by train, those with mobility limitations can arrange to be assisted by the centralised Integrated Mobility Service (SIM – Serviço Integrado de Mobilidade) when boarding and leaving the train.
 This service needs to be booked a minimum of six hours in advance.
 Airports have a similar service, known as MyWay, which should be booked when buying a plane ticket or at least 48 hours before departure.
-Some taxi companies in Portugal have fully equipped cars available for those with limited mobility – similarly, these should be requested specifically and in advance.
+Some taxi companies in Portugal have fully equipped cars available for those with limited mobility – similarly, these should be explicitly requested and in advance.

 Further reading